braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/company_settings/security_settings.md

 ## Elevated Access

 Elevated Access adds an extra layer of security for sensitive actions in your Braze dashboard.
+When active, users need to re-verify their account before exporting a segment or viewing an API key.
 To use Elevated Access, go to **Settings** > **Admin Settings** > **Security Settings** and toggle it on.
-When it’s on, users need to re-verify their account before exporting a segment or viewing an API key.

 If a user can’t re-verify, they’ll be redirected to where they left off and won’t be able to continue with the sensitive action.
 After they successfully re-verify, they won’t need to do so again for the next hour—unless they log out first.